The infamous side note: -maru is a masculine suffix. Yes, Yashamaru was his uncle.

 After a few moments, Gaara's fingers worked their way back into her hair.
 "You can stop pretending now."

 She shifted fully onto her back and watched him for a little while, not sure how to react to his calm demeanor in relation to his recent words.
 Miming caring, Kakashi had called it.
 But was he right?
 Were either of them right?

 "You shouldn't have done that," she said.
-Because he'd once again given her far too much to consider.
+Because he'd once again given her far too much to think about.

 "He wouldn't leave," he returned.

-She scowled and struggled to sit up, sliding her weight off of his thigh and hating herself for having shown weakness in front of him.
+She scowled and struggled to sit up, sliding her weight off of his thighs and hating herself for having shown weakness in front of him.
 No longer needed, his sand slithered across the floor and over her shins before disappearing into the gourd beside him.
-She didn't doubt he did it just to see how she reacted to its touch.
+She didn't doubt he made a point of touching her with it just to see how she reacted.
 Ignoring it meant she could focus on her more pressing reasons to be annoyed with him.
 "How many other people were you that pleasant towards?"

 Expecting him to be contrite was futile.
 "Enough."